ShivangiSingh17/Java-Jet/README.md

 ### Arrays
 An array is a type of data structure wherein all elements are of the same data type.
 Once defined, the size of an array is fixed and cannot increase to accommodate more elements. *The first element of an array starts with index zero.*
-Or simply can be defined as a programming construct to define certain categories.
+An Array can simply be defined as a programming construct to define certain categories.
 It is present in java.util package.
 There are *three-steps* involved in defining an array: